hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### Server Provider

 If a Hazelcast node is embedded into an application directly and the Hazelcast client is not used, the Server Provider is required.
-In this case the node itself becomes part of the distributed cache and requests and operations are distributed directly inside the cluster by it's given key.
+In this case, the node itself becomes a part of the distributed cache and requests and operations are distributed directly across the cluster by its given key.

-This provider provides the same features as the Client provider but keeps data in the local Hazelcast node as well as distributes non-owned keys to other direct cluster members.
+This provider provides the same features as the Client provider, but keeps data in the local Hazelcast node and also distributes non-owned keys to other direct cluster members.

-TODO: URI -> namespacing, different from client!
+???
+TODO: URI -> namespacing, different from client! ???

-For requesting this CachingProvider using `Caching#getCachingProvider( String )` or `Caching#getCachingProvider( String, ClassLoader )` use the following fully qualified class name:
+For requesting this CachingProvider using `Caching#getCachingProvider( String )` or `Caching#getCachingProvider( String, ClassLoader )`, use the following fully qualified class name:

 ```plain
 com.hazelcast.cache.impl.HazelcastServerCachingProvider